• Agents

 Lovable Security

-Lovable apps had the highest vulnerability rate of any AI coding platform we tested.
-47% had critical issues.
-88% had high-severity flaws.
-The average Lovable app had 5.2 security findings.
-Most are fixable in under an hour — but first you need to know they exist.
+Most Lovable apps leave their entire database readable to anyone who opens the page.
+47% of the ones we scanned had critical issues.
+88% had high-severity ones.
+The average app had 5.2 findings.
+The good news: most are fixable in under an hour — once you know where to look.

 47%